Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 1. Taxpayers whose income is solely from NZ with tax deducted at source do not need an agent (until something changes and catches them unawares for tax).

-2. Most other taxpayers do need assistance, and for that reason will engage a tax advisor and/or agent.
+2. Most other taxpayers do need assistance, and for that reason will often engage a tax advisor and/or agent.

 3. When a taxpayer has a tax agent, IRD routinely bypasses that relationship by contacting the taxpayer directly by electronic letters and messages.
 Bad enough if the information is correct, but borders on criminal when the information is wrong, as is often the case.